randyshee/FragmentRetro/docs/logging.md

 Key points:

 - Don't configure the logger in your modules
-- Always use `from FragmentRetro.logging_config import logger`
+- Always use `from FragmentRetro.utils.logging_config import logger`
 - Choose appropriate log levels
 - Don't use print statements for debugging
 - Don't add parameters like `verbose` to your functions